Native American Tuition Waiver

 Native students using the Native American Tuition Waiver to participate in FLC's engineering program, working in lab

-The NATW only covers the tuition costs for Undergraduate, Graduate, and non-degree seeking students.
+The NATW only covers the tuition costs for undergraduate, graduate, and non-degree-seeking students.

 How to receive a NATW

-Colorado residents: The NATW covers the cost of
+*Colorado residents: The NATW covers the cost of in-state tuition.
+Make sure you apply for in-state tuition through the Colorado Opportunity Fund.

 Undergraduate students